-CUMULATIVE EFFECTS Negative effects would be expected due to a reduction in habitat quality and thermal cover.
-Hiding cover is not limiting, and maintaining this cover could be at the expense of food sources.
+CUMULATIVE EFFECTS Negative effects would be expected due to a reduction in habitat quality resulting in game populations.
+4 le Hiding cover is not ard and maintaining this TOWAY COULD be at the expense of 1000 sources.
 Through time, this may reduce the foraging habitat, which would result in negative minor effects.
-Grizzly bears are not expected to be measurably affected.
-INDIRECT EFFECTS lction Alternatives B and C Short-term benefits from possible increased winter mortality would be expected.
-Long-term prey availability could decrease, which would affect survival and/or reproduction.
+Grizzly hears and Intersulation allected.
+INDIRECT EFFECTS Action Alternatives B and C Short-term benefits from possible increased winter mortality would be expected.
+Long-term prey availability could decrease, which could affect the likelihood of recolonization of the area.
 No-Action Alternative A No effects would be expected.
-Action Alternatives B and C The increase in forage habitats may benefit grizzly bears.
-The expected errects would be positive and minor.
-DIRECT EFFECTS F • Minor negligible effects would be expected.
+Action Alternatives Band C The increase in bonofit avian]. effects would be positive and minor.
+DIRECT EFFECTS Minor negligible effects would be expected.
 No effects would be expected.
-Minor disturbances are expected to occur; however, survivability or reproduction would propanty not be artered.
-EXISTING CONDITION L The project is scheduled to follow guidelines within the SVGBCA.
-Current hiding cover greatly exceeds 40 percent of the project area.
-1 RESOURCE Gray wolf (continuted) Grizzly bear
+4 Minor disturbances are bowerrer surviwahility OF FORTOGRACHON WORKS probably not be altered.
+EXISTING CONDITION L., ct is to fo guidelines within the SVGBCA.
+Current hiding cover greatly s 40 nerr or une project area.
+RESOURCE Ľ (continuted) Grizzly bear Pag